Vera Tembo: Biography

 By early 2002, Zambian newspapers reported that Tembo was living in poverty after Chiluba had allegedly frozen her bank account.
-She filed a $2.5 U.S. dollar lawsuit against Chiluba as part of the divorce settlement.
+She filed a $2.5 billion U.S. dollar lawsuit against Chiluba as part of the divorce settlement.
 The Zambian government offered Tembo financial assistance in May 2002 after she listed her personal possessions in an auction.

 In 2006, Tembo ran for the Kasenengwa constituency seat in the Zambia as a Movement for Multi-Party Democracy (MMD) candidate.
 She won the election and became the first woman to represent Kasenengwa, a largely rural seat in her home Eastern Province, in the National Assembly.
 In October 2006, shortly after the election, President Levy Mwanawasa appointed Tembo as Deputy Minister of Tourism, Environment and Natural Resources in his cabinet.

-Vera Tembo, who was re-appointed as Deputy Minister by Mwanawasa's successor, President Rupiah Banda, held the ministry portfolio from 2006 until 2011, when she left the National Assembly.
+Vera Tembo, who was re-appointed Deputy Minister by Mwanawasa's successor, President Rupiah Banda, held the ministry portfolio from 2006 until 2011, when she left the National Assembly.
 In 2010, Tembo oversaw the relocation of black rhinoceroses to North Luangwa National Park and other natural areas of Zambia, citing the program as a boost to both the country's environment and the tourism industry.

 In March 2015, Vera Tembo announced that she had become a Christian pastor and had founded a new church called the Healing International Ministry.